xleph/xleph/README.md

 And indeed that day has come!

+# Why the username?
+It's the precisely niche and excessively nerdy phenomenon usernames should be.
+Take the first letter of the Hebrew alphabet, aleph, used in mathematics to represent the order of sets having infinite elements.
+Now take the (arguably) coolest letter in the Latin alphabet, x.
+Combine both.
+Done.
+You have xleph.

 # What do I hope to do with this (reclaimed) account?
 I hope to reindex old projects and bring some use to old and rotting code.
 There's lots of stuff sitting on my drive undocumented and this feels like an evil I should vanquish.